simondolle/nxt-sketcher/README.md

 # Installation

-- Download the latest release here.
+- Download the latest release here and unzip it.
-- Unzip.
+- Build the NXT-Sketcher:
   - Follow the building instructions to build your model.
-- Put the NXT-Sketch on a paper sheet.
+  - Put the NXT-Sketcher on a paper sheet.
   - Insert a pen in the hole at the intersection of the two arms.
   - Adjust pen height, so that the pen touch the paper when the arm at the rear of the robot is down.
+- Download the software to the brick.
   - Start your NXT brick.
   - Open your Mindstorms NXT software.
   - Connect the NXT-Sketcher to your computer (through the USB cable for instance)
   - Create a new project.
   - Open the NXT window.
   - Go to the Memory tab.
   - Click on Download.
   - Select the nxt-sketcher.rxe file.
   - Following the same procedure download the .svg file you want to draw.
     Some .svg files are provided as samples with the release.
     (On the file selection interface you might have to select "View all" to see the .svg files)
   - You can now disconnect the computer.
+- Run the NXT-Sketcher
   - On the NXT brick, run the nxt-sketcher program.
   - Select the file you want to draw with the arrow.
   - Press the orange button to launch the drawing.
 - That's it.

 # Resources